 How Does Your Body Select Its Fuel Sources?

-The exercise intensity at which your body shifts from using fat as a main fuel source to carbs is called the “crossover point.”
-The point at where crossover occurs depends upon your level of training, but is usually between 30 to 40% V02 max.
+The exercise intensity at which your body shifts from using fat as the main fuel source to carbs is called the “crossover point.”
+The point at where crossover occurs depends upon your level of training but is usually between 30 to 40% V02 max.

 In summary, long periods of exercise, depending on the intensity, uses a mixture of fats and carbohydrates, although protein can be a secondary fuel source when glycogen stores are low.
 Lactate, which builds up when you exercise above your lactate threshold, is a “bonus” source of fuel that your liver can turn into glucose and send back to your energy-starved muscles.